NOTE: This program is currently not available due to lack of funds.

 up to 75% of professional fees and costs, exclusive of hst to a maximum , non-repayable contribution of $5,000*

 *Subject to approval and also subject to applicants meeting the requirements and responsibilities of the program, South Shore Opportunities can make a non-repayable contribution to a Consultant on behalf of a CAS participant of up to 75% of professional fees and costs, exclusive of hst, to a maximum contribution of $5,000 per approved CAS applicant.
 The client is responsible for the cash contribution (in-kind contribution is not acceptable) of the balance of the professional fees and costs and the client is also responsible for 100% of the hst.

 Eligible Consulting Advisory Services (CAS) Applicants

-Ineligible CAS participants include businesses and not-for-profit organizations whose primary mandate is in the real estate industry, whose mandates are deemed not suitable for government funding , as well as municipal, provincial and federal government departments.
+Ineligible CAS participants include businesses, social enterprises and not-for-profit organizations whose primary mandate is in the real estate industry, whose mandates are deemed not suitable for government funding , as well as municipal, provincial and federal government departments.
 The CAS participant must operate within Lunenburg and Queens counties.

 Eligible Activities include

 1) Diagnostic assessments: to conduct a thorough review of all aspects of an existing operation in order to provide an objective assessment of its current performance, key issues and future prospects.

 2) Business Management Development Practices: To undertake a comprehensive review of the management skills of an existing organization in order to provide an objective assessment of its current status and identify opportunities to enhance operations/management performance.
 This will ensure that the organization maximizes its growth potential and job creation over the long-term.
 Consulting services for the review, development and implementation of Board Governance policies and procedures, legal consulting for contracts, HR, etc., or any other topics deemed appropriate, can also be covered in this category.